jaspector

 Same state CID requirements as unincorporated Guadalupe County (NMAC 14.5.2, 14.7.2).
 A permit is required for all new construction, additions, alterations, repairs (except ordinary maintenance), demolitions, and changes of use or occupancy.

-Typical processing time is 5 to 15 business days for straightforward residential projects; 3 to 6 weeks for complex work.
+Building permit processing times in unincorporated Guadalupe County, NM typically run 5 to 15 business days for straightforward residential projects; 3 to 6 weeks for complex work.
 Remote location of Anton Chico adds inspection scheduling lead times (potentially 10 or more business days)..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Guadalupe County, NM.
 The following work is generally exempt: Routine maintenance and minor repairs that restore existing work to original condition without altering structural elements, utilities, or occupancy; Detached accessory structures up to 200 sq ft used for storage (not occupancy) may be exempt; Certain agricultural structures used exclusively for agricultural purposes on bona fide farm operations without human occupancy.
 Note: All exemptions must be confirmed with CID before beginning work.
 For Anton Chico specifically: Properties near or within the Pecos River floodplain require FEMA NFIP compliance and Guadalupe County floodplain permit.
 Acequia water rights and easements must be identified and may restrict structure placement.
 Projects affecting acequias or Pecos River water flow require New Mexico Office of the State Engineer and acequia association approval.
+When in doubt, confirm with the local building department before starting work.